esmooov/rdbhs/readme.markdown

 If the string is encoded with both bits set, it is loaded as an lzf compressed string, as described below.

-If the string is not an encoded type, it is saved as the next [length] bytes.
+If the string is not an encoded type, it is loaded as a bytestring consisting of the next [length] bytes.

 ## Special-encodings for length